minhnq23020116/PhoneBilling/README.md

 # PhoneBilling
-PhoneBilling is function to calculate how many money does user pay base on phone type, call time and
+PhoneBilling is function to calculate how many money does user pay base on phone type, call time and region.